 Contact an attorney at Sammis Law Firm for more information on how to seal or expunge a criminal record after a nolle prosequi.

 For any criminal record in Florida, our attorneys charge $950 in attorney fees plus the costs that must be paid to any third parties (including the $75 application fee to FDLE).

 Why the Prosecutor Might Enter a “Nolle Prosse”?

 Why would a prosecutor file formal charges only to later enter a “nolle prosse”?
-The prosecutor might decide to drop the charges using a “nolle prosse” for a variety of reasons including:
+The prosecutor might decide to drop the charges for any of the following reasons:

-- the successful completion of a diversion program;
+- the successful completion of a pre-trial diversion program;

 - realizing that insufficient evidence supports the charges;